 409.1 General.
-Repair of building systems shall not make the building less conforming than it was before the repair was undertaken.
+Repair of building systems shall not make the building less conforming in compliance with the code than it was before the repair was undertaken.

 409.2 Materials.
 Portions of walls that are part of the building thermal envelope shall be insulated in accordance with the North Carolina Energy Conservation Code when the repair requires the removal of either the interior or exterior wall membrane such that the wall cavity is exposed during the repair.
 Exception: Wall cavities containing existing insulation material.